danvet/danvet.github.io/_posts/2014-10-03-neat-drmi915-stuff-for-318.md

 blogger_orig_url: http://blog.ffwll.ch/2014/10/neat-drmi915-stuff-for-318.html
 ---

 Since Dave Airlie moved the feature cut-off of the drm-next tree roughly one month ahead it is already time for our regular look at what's ahead.
-Even though <a href="http://blog.ffwll.ch/2014/08/neat-stuff-for-317.html">the 3.17 features</a> aren't even released yet.
+Even though [the 3.17 features](http://blog.ffwll.ch/2014/08/neat-stuff-for-317.html) aren't even released yet.